bmanchew/shifitest/asset_reports/README.md

 ### 2. Generate Asset Reports

-The `generate-asset-reports.ts` script creates new Plaid asset reports for all merchants with completed Plaid integrations.
+The `generate-asset-reports.ts` script creates new Plaid asset reports for all merchants with completed Plaid integrations using access tokens.

 ```bash
 npx tsx generate-asset-reports.ts